jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=remote:read-attribute(name=max-batch-size)`

 ## syntax of the operation to get the `infinispan` `cache-container` `local-cache` `store` `remote` `passivation`
-if true, data is only written to the cache store when it is evicted from memory, a phenomenon known as passivation. next time the data is requested, it will be activated which means that data will be brought back to memory and removed from the persistent store. if false, the cache store contains a copy of the contents in memory, so writes to cache result in cache store writes. this essentially gives you a `write-through` configuration. get the `infinispan` `cache-container` `local-cache` `store` `remote` `passivation` attribute.
+if true, data is only written to the cache store when it is evicted from memory, a phenomenon known as 'passivation'. next time the data is requested, it will be 'activated' which means that data will be brought back to memory and removed from the persistent store. if false, the cache store contains a copy of the contents in memory, so writes to cache result in cache store writes. this essentially gives you a '`write-through`' configuration. get the `infinispan` `cache-container` `local-cache` `store` `remote` `passivation` attribute.
 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=remote:read-attribute(name=passivation)`

 ## syntax of the operation to get the `infinispan` `cache-container` `local-cache` `store` `remote` `preload`
-if true, when the cache starts, data stored in the cache store will be `pre-loaded` into memory. this is particularly useful when data in the cache store will be needed immediately after startup and you want to avoid cache operations being delayed as a result of loading this data lazily. can be used to provide a `warm-cache` on startup, however there is a performance penalty as startup time is affected by this process. get the `infinispan` `cache-container` `local-cache` `store` `remote` `preload` attribute.
+if true, when the cache starts, data stored in the cache store will be `pre-loaded` into memory. this is particularly useful when data in the cache store will be needed immediately after startup and you want to avoid cache operations being delayed as a result of loading this data lazily. can be used to provide a '`warm-cache`' on startup, however there is a performance penalty as startup time is affected by this process. get the `infinispan` `cache-container` `local-cache` `store` `remote` `preload` attribute.
 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=remote:read-attribute(name=preload)`